NIH-HPC/snakemake-class/exercise00/README.md

 Note that this container does not have directories in the container corresponding to all possible mount points on the NIH HPC systems.
-Therefore singularity is not able to automatically bind mount the current working directory inside the container.
-It is able to mount `/home` which then becomes the default working directory:
+Therefore singularity may not able to automatically bind mount the current working directory inside the container.
+In that case it is also not able to set the working directory inside the container to the same as outside.
+It is, however, able to mount `/home` which then becomes the default working directory:

 ```console
 user@cn1234> singularity shell $container